cronvel/async-kit/documentation.md

 	] )
 ] )
 .then( function() {
-	// Do something if the async conditionnal statement is true } )
+	// Do something if the async conditional statement is true } )
 .else( function() {
-	// Do something if the async conditionnal statement is false } )
+	// Do something if the async conditional statement is false } )
 .exec() ;
 ```